 In my time at Kern, I developed several multi-channel digital campaigns for SAP.
-These generally featured a unique, quality doorbuster and were supported by a themed landing page and email campaign driving the recipient to schedule a call with a sales rep.
+These generally featured a unique, quality doorbuster presented in a high-end, package designed to inspire enough intrigue that it would get opened.
+They were supported by a themed landing page and email campaign driving the recipient to schedule a call with a sales rep. And one of them won an award from the Content Marketer's Association, but I'm sorry to say I can't remember which it was.
+I vote for the mugs because they were my favorite.

 To make a tech product relatable to a non-tech audience, we told the story in the language of fashion with a full-color look book focused on the benefits of SAP HANA to the fashion industry.
 I came up with the creative concept for the book, wrote all the headlines and copy, and worked with the design team to create a high-end, fashion forward experience.